ragnarkon/dotfiles/README.md

 # Dotfiles repo

-I work in IT operations in the development engineering group (one of the handful of SRE-like teams) for a Fortune 500 company.
-My team in particular is responsible for System Center Configuration
+I work in IT operations in the cloud engineering group (one of the handful of SRE-like teams) for a Fortune 500 company.
+My team is responsible for all things public cloud, as well as integrations between the public cloud and our "traditional" data centers.
-Manager (Microsoft systems management product), Jamf Pro (macOS/iOS management suite), and Puppet (configuration management tool), along with the various custom integrations between these tools and other systems used within the company.

-Most of my profile consists of tools and utilities common in the IT world, but there are several product-specific tools/configs related to my day-to-day work.
-In other words... don't blindly apply my dotfiles to your profile, you probably won't get the results you are looking for.
+My focus in particular revolves around various infrastructure-as-code tools (ie. Terraform) and configuration management tools (ie. Puppet).
+Therefore, my dotfiles repo will be heavily opinionated towards using those tools.
+That said, most of this repo consists of tools and utilities are common across the IT world.

 ## Bootstrap